akamai/customersuccess-compute-workshop/README.md

 4. Configure s3cmd with the `s3cmd --configure` command.
 Use these values when prompted-

-> **NOTE:**
+> [!NOTE]
 > s3cmd has some default configuration values which reference s3.amazonaws.com.
 Linode object storage is s3 compatible, which is what allows us to use this utility.
 Please ensure you are using your linode bucket information, and that you do not accept these amazonaws defaults.

 -   Access Key and Secret Key - use the keys that you copied from step 2 above.
 -   Default Region - keep this at "US," even if using a different object storage region.
 -   S3 endpoint - enter the region ID in which you want to manage Object Storage.
 A list of region IDs can be found here - https://www.linode.com/docs/products/storage/object-storage/guides/urls/#cluster-url-s3-endpoint.
-For example, for Newark object storage, the value would be `us-east-1.linodeobjects.com`.
+For example, for Chicago object storage, the value would be `us-ord-1.linodeobjects.com`.
 -   DNS-style bucket+hostname:port - enter a value in the convention of %(bucket)s.<regionid>.
 Yes, the parenthesis should be left as is, but as noted above, do not include the `< >`.

-> For example, the value for Newark would be `%(bucket)s.us-east-1.linodeobjects.com`.
+> For example, the value for Chicago would be `%(bucket)s.us-ord-1.linodeobjects.com`.

 -   Encryption password, Path to GPG Program, HTTPS, and Proxy can all be left as default.